 Snake venom is devious in so many ways.
-It can poison the eyes and causes distorted vision.
+It can damage the eyes and causes distorted vision.
 A bite can cause vision to blur, among other dangerous symptoms.

 Acute respiratory failure is possible due to snake bites.
 But it’s more likely to come from a Krait or Cobra bite, not from snakes in North America.
 Even so, difficulty breathing is a common symptom and you should treat it as such.
 In rare cases, it could become impossible to breathe without intervention.